alonso-buron/chess_league/README.md

 # Chess-ELO-League
- Create leagues, whcih you can add people to and record matches.
+ Create leagues, which you can add people to and record matches.
  Created in python, pretty basic.
 There is a console version and a GUI version shown below.
  The GUI could be better but its my first time using tkinter so its not too bad.